stosh-malec/HomeLab/README.md

-# HomeLab-TerraCotta
+# HomeLab-Composetopia
-Terraform for my current Home Lab setup.
+All Docker-Compose for my current Home Lab setup.